Watery Eyes? It May Not Be What You Think

 Jan 1, 2024

 Do your eyes water constantly?
 Do you blame seasonal allergies for it?
 While allergies can be a cause of watery eyes, there is another surprising reason that could be causing it: dry eye.
-Yes, you read that right.
-While dry eye is usually linked to a lack of tears, it can also result in watery eyes!
-In this blog post, we’ll explain why this happens and what you can do to relieve your symptoms.

 Understanding dry eye